bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 Like I said before, all of the CC mods are good, and any one of them could make a fine addition to the right playthrough.
 Depending on your mod setup or character build, you might choose differently from me.
 Lots of people like to dunk on these mods because they didn't like the Creation Club as a concept, which I understand, but I don't feel strongly about it either way.
 I'm just very minimalist with mods, especially small mods, so most CC content just doesn't make the cut.

-(And yes, for the amount of coverage I'm getting, the ~150 mods I'm using are pretty minimal.)
+(And yes, for the amount of coverage I'm getting, the ~150 mods that I use are pretty minimal!)